danigrant/junaio-docs/README.md

 junaio-docs
 ===========
-Using Processing JS and HTML5 canvas API to create dynamic augmented reality apps with Junaio.
+<span style="color:blue;">Using Processing JS and HTML5 canvas API to create dynamic augmented reality apps with Junaio.</span>

 ## Document Structure

-Create an XML file with links to your tracking data (see creating tracking data) and to your main html document:
+Create an XML file with links to your tracking data (<a href="#createTracking">see creating tracking data</a>) and to your main html document:

 arelConfig.xml:
 ```